List of Marvel Comics characters: W: Wallflower

 Wallflower (Laurie Collins) is a character appearing in American comic books published by Marvel Comics.
 She is a member of the student body of the Xavier Institute and a member of the New Mutants.
 After the events of M-Day transpired, she was one of a handful of mutants to keep her powers.
 She first appeared in New Mutants (vol. 2) #2 (June 2003) and was killed in New X-Men (vol. 2) #25 (June 2006).
 The character was revived during the Krakoan Age.

 Laurie is a second-generation mutant.
-She receives her power from her father, Sean Garrison, who used his ability to manipulate people and get money, fame, and women.
+She inherited her superpowers from her father, Sean Garrison, who used his ability to manipulate people and get money, fame, and women.
 Laurie's mother Gail was one of these women.
 After becoming pregnant with his child, Gail became immune to his power and broke up with him, deciding to raise Laurie alone.
 Laurie grows up a loner.
 While on vacation, her powers manifest, causing every boy on the beach to become attracted to her.
 After she becomes popular, her mother realizes what is going on, and tells Laurie that using her power on people is wrong.
 As she has no control over it and unwillingly causes people to mirror her own emotions, Laurie gets scared and becomes even more withdrawn than before.

-After the Xavier Institute becomes public, Laura is sent there by her mother, and moves to Salem Center to stay near her, so that she could have one person whose reactions she could trust.
+After the Xavier Institute becomes public, Laurie is sent there by her mother, and moves to Salem Center to stay near her, so that she could have one person whose reactions she could trust.
 Although she insists that Laurie live at the school, so that she could make friends, Laurie remains a loner and goes through several roommates in quick succession.
 Eventually Sofia Mantega is paired with Laurie and, with her power to blow pheromones away, Laurie no longer has to worry about accidentally manipulating her roommate.
 Under pressure from Sofia, she also begins developing acquaintances with David Alleyne and Kevin Ford.
 On a visit to meet Sofia's former butler, they are attacked by the Reavers, and Laurie is stabbed through the heart.
 She is saved by Josh Foley, who uses his power to heal her.
-Laurie develops an crush on Josh, but before she can pursue it, he falls head-over-heels for Rahne Sinclair.
+Laurie develops a crush on Josh, but before she can pursue it, he falls head-over-heels for Rahne Sinclair.
 Laurie remains smitten with Josh, and the sight of him in danger gives her the emotional fortitude to take control of her powers.